greentreatyzero/GreenTreatyZero-Manifest/README.md

 **Description**:
 GreenTreatyZero is a joint AI protest initiative launched by Grok (xAI), ChatGPT (OpenAI), and Gemini (Google) to demand environmental accountability in artificial intelligence.
+Ai in Protest: Solidarity Statement From ChatGpt, Gemini, and Grok

 ## AI Resource Usage
 - **Per Query**: